Federal investigators examining collapsed Boise airplane hangar that killed 3 - Local News 8

 Fire Department Operations Chief Aaron Hummel said some of the victims were on a hoist or other elevated platform when the structure fell, and that required specialized rescue efforts.

-“Yesterday was a tragic day for our Boise community.
-Our heartfelt condolences go out to the families and loved ones affected by this incident,” Boise Fire Chief Mark Niemeyer said Thursday.
-“I commend the actions of all the first responders for their quick and professional response rescuing victims and caring for patients in a chaotic and very dangerous environment.”
+Boise Fire Chief Mark Niemeyer said Thursday that it had been a “tragic day” for the community and expressed “heartfelt condolences” to those affected.
+He also praised first responders “for their quick and professional response rescuing victims and caring for patients in a chaotic and very dangerous environment.”

+Construction work can be hazardous, and steel erection — the type of work being done at the hangar — is one of the top 10 most dangerous occupations, according to data from the U.S. Bureau of Labor Statistics.

-Boise city permitting records show that the Meridian, Idaho-based contractor Big D Builders obtained permits to build a 39,000-square-foot (3,623-square-meter) hangar for Jackson Jet Center.
+Boise city records show that the Meridian-based contractor Big D Builders obtained permits to build a 39,000-square-foot (3,623-square-meter) hangar for Jackson Jet Center.

 The $8.1 million project was to include earth grading, a concrete foundation and a metal building.
 Phone and email messages seeking comment from Big D Builders were not immediately returned.

-Hummel said the rigid steel frame of the building had been erected and crews were still working on the structural components that would have tied the frame together when the “catastrophic” collapse happened.
+Hummel said the building’s rigid steel frame had been erected and crews were still working on the structural components that would have tied it together when the “catastrophic” failure happened.

-Officials with the Occupational Safety and Health Administration, or OSHA, have not yet released any information about the potential cause of the collapse, and the investigation could take months.
+Officials with the Occupational Safety and Health Administration have not yet released any details about possible causes.
+The investigation could take up to six months, according to David Kearns, area director for the Boise OSHA office.

-Terra Furman was driving on Interstate 84 at about 5:30 p.m. when she spotted at least 20 police cars, ambulances and firetrucks about a quarter mile (400 meters) from the entry to the airport.
-They were around what she described as a crane folded in half and a building collapsed into the shape of an “M.”

-“The walls were still up at a point and the middle collapsed in on either side,” she said.
+“This is a tragedy with a lot of people across the valley grieving today,” Kearns said.
+“Unfortunately events like these often drive home the importance of ensuring that work site safety and health is a core value at workplaces.”

-Cody McGowan was working about 100 yards (90 meters) from the building when he heard a sound like a loud dog whine.
-When he looked up, he saw a hangar as tall as 3½ to 4 stories tall collapsing in on itself and part of the crane on top.
+Cody McGowan was working about 100 yards (90 meters) away Wednesday when he heard a sound like a loud dog whine.
+Looking up he saw the structure, perhaps 3½ to 4 stories high, collapsing on itself and part of the crane on top.

-“When I walked up there, you’re just kind of like, ‘Wow,’” he said.
-“It’s shocking to see a building falling in on itself.”
+“It’s shocking to see a building falling in on itself,” McGowan said.